-In thousands of Georgian Lari 31 December 2022 31 December 2021 Deferred income - MDF 6,348 6,512 Total other non-current liabilities 6,348 6,512
+In thousands of Georgian Lari 31 December 2023 31 December 2022 Deferred income 6,809 6,348 Total other non-current liabilities 6,809 6,348

-In thousands of Georgian Lari 31 December 2022 31 December 2021 In thousands of Georgian Lari Deferred income Financial liabilities - MDF 31 December 2022 1,777 31 December 2021 - 39,382
+In thousands of Georgian Lari 31 December 2023 31 December 2022

+Deferred income 1,777 1,777

+Total other current liabilities 1,777 1,777

 On 28 December 2022 the Company received the government grant in the amount of GEL 1,777 thousand for the purpose of the development of the airports master plans.
 The received grant is accounted as deferred income.
+In 2023, the Company did not incur any costs for the development of master plans therefore the grant remained unamortized.

 Based on #2477 decree of the Government of Georgia dated 28 November 2019 (the "Decree"), in 2019-2022 the Company received GEL 40 million financing from Municipal Development Fund of Georgia (MDF) for ongoing construction works of Kutaisi passenger terminal extension project.
 This was interest free funding repayable not later than February 2021.
 The Government of Georgia committed to inject GEL 40 million in the Company's capital such that the Company can pay back the received funds to MDF.
-On 18 February 2022 the Company received GEL 40 million financing from the Government of Georgia (refer to Note 18).
+On 18 February 2022 the Company received GEL 40 million financing from the Government of Georgia (refer to Note 15).
 On the same date the Company fully repaid MDF liability.